Ipgnosis/argonaut/README.md

 insert_element

 ## Background
 **Jason** was a character in Greek mythology.
 He set off on a quest in a ship (the **Argo**), with a crew (the **Argonauts**) to a foreign land (**Colchis**, present day Georgia) to recover a legendary **Golden Fleece** in order to regain his rightful throne.
 To gain the Golden Fleece, he was assigned arduous tasks, which he *completed* though divine intervention.
 Despite his triumph, Jason continued to encounter serious problems in life and ultimately died a poor man while asleep under the rotting Argo, which fell and killed him.
+History hopefully doesn't repeat itself.